sunfishcode/origin-studio/README.md

 and [`rustix`] to do the printing.

-And beyond that, origin-studio uses `origin` to start and stop threads, [`rustix-futex-sync`] to do locking for threads, and [`rustix-dlmalloc`] to do memory allocation, so it doesn't use libc at all.
+And beyond that, origin-studio uses `origin` to start and stop threads, [`rustix-futex-sync`] and [`lock_api`] to do locking for threads, [`rustix-dlmalloc`] to do memory allocation, and [`unwinding`] to do stack unwinding, so it doesn't use libc at all.

 ## Similar crates

 Other alternative implementations of std include [steed], [tiny-std] and [veneer].

 [mustang] is a crate that uses origin to build a libc implementation that can slide underneath existing std builds, rather than having its own std implementation.

 ## Why?